No2Pads, a simple Notepad clone

 self.update_title()

-There are two blocks for saving files — save and save_as — the former for saving an open file, which already has a filename, the latter for saving a new file.
+There are two methods for saving files — file_save and file_saveas — the former for saving an open file which already has a filename, the latter for saving a new file.

-The save block checks whether we have a known path, stored in self.path.
-If not, it calls save_as itself to show a dialog to get a path.
-Opting to "Save As" will follow this same path.
+The file_save method checks whether we have a known path stored in self.path.
+If not, it calls file_saveas to show a dialog to get a path.
+Choosing "Save As" from the menu follows this same path.

 In either case, the save itself is handled by _save_to_path() which accepts a target path.
-It gets the current plain text content of the editor, and then opening a file, writes it to disk.
+It gets the current plain text content of the editor, then opens a file and writes it to disk.

 Errors are displayed using a dialog box callback.
 If we saved successfully we store the path for future Save calls and update the window title.